isc-projects/kea/CONTRIBUTING.md

 2. **open an issue** in [Kea project](https://gitlab.isc.org/isc-projects/kea/issues/new), make sure it describes what you want to fix and **why**
-3. **ask someone from the ISC team to give you permission to fork Kea** (ask @tomek, @vicky, @ondrej or @godfryd or basically anyone from the Kea dev team)
+3. **ask someone from the ISC team to give you permission to fork Kea** (ask @tomek, @vicky, @ondrej or basically anyone from the Kea dev team)
 4. **fork Kea code**: go to Kea project page, click [Fork button](https://gitlab.isc.org/isc-projects/kea/forks/new).
    If you can't, you didn't complete step 3.
 5. **Implement your fix or feature, push code** to your repo.
 Make sure it compiles, has unit-tests,